camunda-community-hub/bpmn-driven-testing/README.md

 - Spring/Spring Boot test support - see `advanced-spring*` under [integration tests](integration-tests/)
 - Testing of arbitrary paths through a BPMN process
 - Test case validation and migration, when a BPMN process was changed - see [docs](docs/test-case-validation-and-migration.md)
-- [camunda-process-test-coverage](https://github.com/camunda-community-hub/camunda-process-test-coverage) extension support - see `coverage-*` under [integration tests](integration-tests/)
+- [camunda-process-test-coverage](https://github.com/camunda-community-hub/camunda-process-test-coverage) extension support - see `coverage*` under [integration tests](integration-tests/)

 ## How does it work?